Become an Assistant

 Whoever you are, in return for the gifts you’ll bring, you will discover a very simple and honest joy in the relationships you build with other people, both with and without intellectual disabilities.
 L’Arche is unique.
-We are an exceptional quality care and support provider, our model of support is congruent with State and Territory quality care frameworks and we offer people a way to live their faith in a Community.
+We are an exceptional quality care and support provider; our model of support is congruent with State and Territory quality care frameworks and we offer people a way to live their faith in a Community.
 Excellence in care and a commitment to living Community life are essential.
-Find out more about what you can expect if you become a Live-In Assistant.
+Find out more about what you can expect if you become an Assistant.

 What is an Assistant?

 A live-in L’Arche assistant supports Core Members to take part in the local life of the community.
 In your household, together you cook, clean and run a household; perhaps you support people in personal care, to go to work; support Core Members to maintain their social life, maintain contact with their friends and family.
 Most Communities have a range of regular events that you will be actively participating in.
-Not all Assistants are live-in and many people who are part of the Community also work as a live-out Assistant.
-Each Community is different and has developed services that are particular to the needs of the people it supports.
-Some Core Members are supported to live in their own flats, supported by a network of paid and non-paid relationships.

 The role of Assistant is engaging, complex, challenging rewarding and a way for you to secure new knowledge and skills.
-Find out about the benefits of becoming an Assistant click here.

 What Benefits can I expect?